Frequently asked questions

 The site is within the Wollongong City Council LGA and is currently developed with open playing fields, pedestrian and cycle paths, roads, vegetation, a maintenance yard and three huts (Nissen and Quonset) which have heritage significance.
 The smaller huts are currently used for university services, including an alumni bookshop and the larger Nissen Huts is used for childcare

-Why is the Development Application being re-submitted?
+Why was the Development Application re-submitted?
 What has changed from the original DA?

 The original Development Application for the site was lodged to Wollongong City Council and placed on public exhibition in December 2022.

-In response to feedback received through submissions, an amended DA is anticipated to be lodged in August 2023.
-This incorporates key updates related to the site layout, design and operations, including preserving the current location of the Migration Huts and the slight relocation of the main building and elite playing field further south, designed to be situated further away from neighbouring residential properties.
+In response to feedback received through submissions, an amended DA was lodged in August 2023.
+This incorporated key updates related to the site layout, design and operations, including preserving the current location of the Migration Huts and the slight relocation of the main building and elite playing field further south, designed to be situated further away from neighbouring residential properties.

 How is the University of Wollongong involved in this development?